Ivosidenib (Tibsovo®)

 How to Take Ivosidenib

 This medication comes in tablet form that you take by mouth once a day, at about the same time each day.
-This medication may be taken with or without food, but do not take it with a high fat meal.
-Take the tablets whole with a glass of water; do not break, crush or chew the tablets.
+This medication may be taken with or without food, but do not take it with a high-fat meal.
+Take the tablets whole with a glass of water.
+Do not break, crush, or chew the tablets.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include grapefruit, grapefruit juice, Seville oranges (often used in marmalade), St. John's Wort, itraconazole, erythromycin, fluconazole, rifampin, and diltiazem, among others.
-Be sure to tell your healthcare provider about all medications and supplements you take.
+Be sure to tell your provider about all medications and supplements you take.

 Storage and Handling

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
-Ask your oncology team where to return any unused medication for disposal.
-Do not flush down the toilet or throw it in the trash.
+Ask your provider where to return any unused medication for disposal.
+Do not flush it down the toilet or throw it in the trash.

 Where do I get this medication?